VoliJS/NestedReact/docs/02_Handling_The_Complex_State/04_Ownership_and_Shared_References.md

     }

     componentWillMount(){
-        // some IO returning the promise to load the state...
-Not really important.
-            .done( json => this.state.set( json, { parse : true } );
+        /* some IO returning the promise to load the state...
+Not really important.*/ .done( json => this.state.set( json, { parse : true } ); }
-    }